-The Pacific Northwest is known for its breathtaking waterfalls!
-So it’s no wonder when you visit the Portland, Oregon area you’ll want to make sure you visit a few of these amazing waterfalls!
+The Pacific Northwest is known for its breathtaking waterfalls, we’re excited to bring you the details on waterfalls in Portland!
+It’s no wonder when you visit the Portland, Oregon area you’ll want to make sure you visit a few of these amazing waterfalls!

 In order to create a complete guide for you I teamed up with Kayla, a Portland local and experienced hiker in the Pacific Northwest!
 Kayla is a Portland elopement photographer with Together Theory.
 Aside from taking photos of eloping couples on their adventurous wedding days, she’s an avid mushroom hunter, explorer and hiker!